 - In the episode "A Dog and Pony Show" subverts this as Rarity, the most traditionally feminine of the Mane Six, gets kidnapped and enslaved, only for her to rescue herself by manipulating (and annoying) the Diamond Dogs into submission, the Aesop being that being feminine doesn't mean being weak.
 When it comes to Rarity, she is on multiple occasions shown to be quite at home with violence, and prefers using Good Old Fisticuffs to magic.

-- Rough and Tumble Tomboys Rainbow Dash and Applejack are not any more competent or effective than the rest of the cast in a crisis (perhaps even less so).
+- Rough and Tumble Tomboys Rainbow Dash and Applejack are not any more competent or effective than the rest of the cast in a crisis (sometimes even less so).

 - Princess Cadance is an extremely pink Non Action Girl who has personally vanquished two villains (with some help from her husband Shining Armor).